GreatCowBASIC/Demonstration_Sources/GLCD_Solutions/GLCD_Nextion_Solutions/README.md

-The baseline set of demonstrations was created at version 1.00.xx of the Great Cow BASIC distrubution.
+The baseline set of demonstrations was created at version 1.00.xx of the GCBASIC distrubution.

-For more information on Great Cow BASIC see http://gcbasic.sourceforge.net/Typesetter/index.php/Home
+For more information on GCBASIC see http://gcbasic.sourceforge.net/Typesetter/index.php/Home

-This folder contains Great Cow BASIC demonstrations, source HMI from Nextion and source HMI used to for these demontrations.
+This folder contains GCBASIC demonstrations, source HMI from Nextion and source HMI used to for these demontrations.

 For the Nextion instruction set, see here https://nextion.itead.cc/resources/documents/instruction-set/